WesternGamer/CustomLoadingBackgrounds/README.md

 ## How to add Custom Videos to Main Menu

 NOTE: Only `.wmv` files are accepted.
-Any other files not ending in `.wmv` will be ignored. `.WMV` will not work.
+Any other files not ending in `.wmv` will be ignored.

 NOTE: Remove all image files in `LoadingScreenBackgroundImages\MainMenuScreenBackgroundImages` or custom videos will not work.